lextoumbourou/notes/notes/permanent/module-coupling.md

 modified: 2023-12-31 00:00
 summary: A measure of the interdependence between software modules
 cover: /_media/module-coupling.png
+hide_cover_in_article: true
 tags:
   - SoftwareEngineering
 ---

 Module coupling concerns the interdependence between software [Modules](module.md).
 How much do modules rely on each other?

 Beyond some level of complexity, useful software cannot exist without module coupling.

 However, some forms of module coupling are considered desirable, and others are not.